StarCraft II: Legacy of the Void

 - Subjects: Language & Reading: following directions, reading, Science: engineering, rocks and minerals, Social Studies: citizenship, exploration, Hobbies: collecting

 - Pricing structure: Paid

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: Blizzard Entertainment
+- Publisher: Blizzard Entertainment

 - Release date: November 9, 2015

-- Genre: Real Time Strategy (RTS)
+- Genre: Real-Time Strategy (RTS)

 - Topics: Magic and Fantasy, Monsters, Ghosts, and Vampires, Robots, Science and Nature, Space and Aliens